Get your team started in minutes

-Affinity diagram, also known as affinity mapping, are a powerful tool for organizing and analyzing complex information.
+Affinity diagrams, also known as affinity mapping, are a powerful tool for organizing and analyzing complex information.

 Imagine you've put all your passion into creating a new app.
 You've worked tirelessly, gathered feedback, and thought you'd nailed it.
 But, nobody's really using it.
 You're flooded with feedback, but it's all over the place.
 Some people love it, others hate it.
 You're stuck with a mess of conflicting opinions and no clear direction.
 You’ve lost.
 What's wrong?
 Is the app confusing?
 Too expensive?
 Missing something?
 You’re overloaded with info, but can't see the real problems.